 Explore the best of both islands in this 10 day north to south tour of stunning New Zealand.

-Distance: 2360km Download: Auckland to Christchurch itinerary.
+Distance: 2360km Download: Auckland to Christchurch self-drive itinerary

 Depart this morning and take the State Highway 1, SH 2, State Highway 25, State Highway 25A and State Highway 25 to Buffalo Beach in Whitianga.